The eigenvalues and eigenfunctions of the non-linear equation associated to second order Sobolev embeddings: Stability of solutions and proof of existence

-\begin{proof}[Proof of existence in Theorem~\ref{existence}] For the first statement, let $p\not=q$ and $\lambda>0$.
-According to Corollary~\ref{corollary1}, there exists $t_1>0$ such that the corresponding first component of the solution vector $u_1(t)$ is positive in $(0,t_1)$.
-For given $t_0>0$ take from Theorem~\ref{existence},
+For the first statement, let $p\not=q$ and $\lambda>0$.
+According to Corollary~\ref{corollary1}, there exists $t_1>0$ such that the corresponding first component of the solution vector $u_1(t)$ and its second derivative $u_1''(t)$ are positive in $(0,t_1)$ and they both vanish at $t=0$ and $t=t_1$.
+This shows that there exists a solution $u(t)=u_1(t)$ to \eqref{original}, whenever $t_0=t_1$.